DevSecOpsSamples/gke-network-endpoint-group/README.md

 | Use a NodePort        | X             | O                 | O                  |
 | Endpoint              | Frontend external IP of load balancer | Service external IP                 | Node external IP                  |

-A network endpoint group (NEG) is a configuration object that specifies a group of backend endpoints or services.
+The Network Endpoint Group (NEG) is a configuration object that specifies a group of backend endpoints or services.

 ## Objectives

-Learn about the below:
+Learn about the following topics:

-- Differences among Ingress, LoadBalacer, and NodePort on GKE.
+- Differences among Ingress, LoadBalancer, and NodePort on GKE
-- Manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler.
+- Manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler
-- How to use the container-native load balancer with a manifest.
+- How to use the container-native load balancer with a manifest

 ## Table of Contents

 - Create a GKE cluster and namespaces
 - Build and push to GCR
-- Ingress with Network Endpoint Group(NEG)
+- Ingress with Network Endpoint Group (NEG)
     - Manifest
     - Deploy ingress-neg-api
     - Screenshots